Microbial Identification via Genetic Analysis (Eurofins IDmyk Comparative Sequencing)

 Pure isolates can be submitted preferably on agar plate.
 Broth culture can also be submitted which will be streaked onto the appropriate agar, checked for purity and processed

 The Genetic Sequencing Identification service is currently scheduled to run once every 2 weeks.
 This can be more frequent depending on the volume of samples received for testing.
+A faster turnaround time is possible depending on the number of samples submitted for testing.

 |Method Code||Test Description||Turnaround Time|